 How to get to Chacchoben from Mahahual

 Pass through the village of Mahahual.
 Drive the 60 km back to the junction.
 Turn to the left direction Chetumal.
 Pass through the small village of Pedros Santos where they sell delicious pineapples on the roadside.
-After 1 km. you arrive at a juntion and turn to the right, direction Merida.
+After 1 kilometer you arrive at a junction and turn to the right, direction Merida.
 Continue some 7 kilometers.
 At your left side you will see the archeological site of Chacchoben.
 At only 75 kilometers it is 45 minute drive from hotel restaurant Maya Luna.

 Combine visit to Chacchoben with a swim in the Lake of Bacalar.
 A perfect day trip !